-This bill eliminates the requirement for service members to repay contributions made toward Post-9/11 Educational Assistance, starting August 1, 2025.
+This act eliminates the requirement for certain service members to repay their contributions toward Post-9/11 Educational Assistance benefits if they do not complete their full service commitment, effective August 1, 2025.

 Ronny Jackson